elan-ev/tobira/docs/docs/setup/auth/index.md

 ## Authenticating Tobira users against Opencast services {#cross-auth-users-against-opencast}

+Users logged into Tobira don't automatically have a login session in Opencast.
-If a user is logged into Tobira and (their browser) has to talk directly to Opencast (e.g. for the uploader, Studio or the editor), then a problem arises: the user does not necessarily have a login session in Opencast, so those requests might be unauthenticated.
+This is a problem, when they (or rather their browser) need to talk to Opencast directly (e.g. for the uploader, Studio or the editor): these requests might be unauthenticated.
 As a solution, Tobira can cross-authenticate those users against Opencast.
 This basically means that Tobira tells Opencast to "trust that this user is legit" so that the human user does not have to login again.